 The jump between the first game and the second game is light and day.
 The first game set the stage but II gave us a more layered narrative, a character so lovable he got a trilogy and a setting so rich and alive.
 ACII was set in the Italian Rennaissance and weaved a grand tale of betrayal, revenge, deception and political maneuvering pulled straight from the history pages (with a fair bit of embellishment).
 But that doesn’t change much about the Borgias, the Medici and the overall scene in Italy at the time.
 Despite the riches and sense of progression, the religious and political scene was seedy and corrupt.
 Contrast that against the fashion and the art and it’s a wonderful experience.

 After doing a lot of similar things game design-wise since the debut of the series, Origins decided to change things up quite a bit.
 Gone was one giant open city and instead, we got a whole country.
-At this point, this was the furthest back in time we had gone, meaning there was no major cities like London or Paris before it.
+At this point, this was the furthest back in time we had gone, meaning there were no major cities like London or Paris before it.
 But the attention to detail was out of this world, as well as a sense of place.
 Despite the huge desert, Egypt felt lived in.
 Not only that but it felt grounded.
-Part of why I didn’t like Odyssey was how crazy the fighting got, the levelled loot and enemies and the sidelining of stealth.
+Part of why I didn’t like Odyssey was how crazy the fighting got, the leveled loot and enemies and the sidelining of stealth.
 In Origins, it still felt like the core DNA of the franchise was there but that it was dipping its toe into something new.
-It struck a great middle-ground between RPG and classic.
+It struck a great middle ground between RPG and classic.
 I hope Valhalla is more like Origins, as it’s the same team.

 IV: Black Flag

-It’s ironic that the game that is the Black Flag expansion of sorts is the worst entry on this list while it’s big brother is the crowning jewel.
-Black Flag, made by the same guy who made Origins and Valhalla, shook up the formula a bit by not only introducing the series favourite sailing mechanics but by giving us a lead character who had no connections to the Assassin Brotherhood.
+It’s ironic that the game that is the Black Flag expansion of sorts is the worst entry on this list while its big brother is the crowning jewel.
+Black Flag, made by the same guy who made Origins and Valhalla, shook up the formula a bit by not only introducing the series’ favourite sailing mechanics but by giving us a lead character who had no connections to the Assassin Brotherhood.
 He’s just a pirate, doing pirate things, who gets brought into the greater narrative of Assassins and Templars.
 Edward Kenway was rough, a bit cheeky and earnest.
 The stealth mechanics remained but the combat was also ramped up, especially during ship boarding scenes.
 Historical figures were woven once more into the plot, only this time they were the Caribbean’s most wanted and those trying to bring piracy to an end.
 Like the ocean breeze, it was a breath of fresh air.